 FCC stands for Federal Communications Commission.

-The FCC (Federal Communications Commission) an independent government agency that regulates interstate and international communications by radio and television and wire and cable and satellite.
+The FCC (Federal Communications Commission) is an independent government agency that regulates interstate and international communications by radio, television, wire, cable and satellite.
 The Federal Communications Commission is an agency of the United States government that is created by an act of Congress and is independent of the executive departments.

 BREAKING DOWN 'Federal Communications Commission - FCC'

 The FCC's actions are watched closely by stock market followers because they affect companies along many different business lines.
 The FCC allocates cellular and wireless access, regulates media company mergers and acquisitions, protects intellectual property rights and regulates standards of content and distribution for all media companies operating in the United States.

 Holland Shielding Systems BV and FCC

 In 1979, legal limits were imposed on electromagnetic emissions from all digital equipment by the FCC in the USA in response to the increased number of digital systems that were interfering with wired and radio communications.
 Test methods and limits were based on CISPR publications, although similar limits were already enforced in parts of Europe.
 Since these days Holland Shielding Systems BV started producing shielding materials to get equipment within the stipulated emission requirements and maintain them within the requirements.